Table of Contents:

 High porosity hair is characterized by a very open cuticle structure.
-Cuticles are the little scales that cover the outside layer of the hair’s surface.
+These cuticles are little scales that cover the outside layer of the hair’s surface.
 They control how much moisture can penetrate into and leave the hair shaft.
 How open and closed these cuticles are determines your hair’s porosity.

-- The hair dries very quickly
+- Hair dries very quickly

 - Light products don’t moisturize enough